efrecon/primer/docs/steps/install.md

 This option can be repeated as many times as needed.
 Each value to this option should be formatted as the active lines of the specification file described above.

+### `--overwrite`

+The value of this option should be a boolean (`yes`/`no`, `true`/`false`, `on`/`off`, an integer).
+By default, this option is true.
+When it is set to false, nothing will be done when the target resource already exists.
+This also includes not setting the permissions when the target already exists.
+The rationale for having this boolean to true by default is that this step is targeting the forcefull installation of files.

 ## Environment Variables